DEFY Blog

 In addition to regulating body composition and sex drive, Testosterone can increase the body's production of red blood cells (RBC).
 When you raise your Testosterone levels, you may also increase your RBC count.

-Although all Testosterone delivery systems can increase the amount of red blood cells, studies show a higher incidence of polycythemia in those using intramuscular Testosterone injections compared to Testosterone patches.
+Although all Testosterone delivery systems can increase the amount of red blood cells, studies show a higher incidence of polycythemia in those using intramuscular Testosterone injections compared to topical Testosterone.

 Smoking has also been associated with polycythemia and may contribute to this condition.
 If you’re a smoker and you’re on TRT, consider a smoking cessation program.